How to examine the kidneys – and urinary system

 The kidneys are two bean-shaped organs located on either side of the spine, just below the rib cage.
 They are about the size a palm: 12 (10-14) cm long, 6 cm wide and 3 cm deep, and weigh about 150g.
 The right kidney is slightly lower (and smaller), as it is pushed down by the liver.

-Even though the kidney only accounts for 0.5% of the body’s weight on average, it receives more blood (20% of the cardiac output) than all other organs except the liver.
+Even though the kidneys only accounts for 0.5% of the body’s weight on average, they receive more blood (20% of the cardiac output) than all other organs except the liver.

 The kidneys have 7 functions described here.
 It is important that a clinical assessment of the kidneys focuses on the anatomy of the whole urinary tract, and the cardiovascular system (CVS) that it interacts with, and all 7 functions.